saferpay/sndbx/texts/recurring.md

 ### A.	Initial Transaction:

-The Initial Transaction can be performed with the PaymentPage Interface(https://saferpay.github.io/jsonapi/index.html#ChapterPaymentPage) or via the transaction interface, using Transaction Initialize and Transaction Authorize (https://saferpay.github.io/jsonapi/index.html#ChapterTransaction).
+The Initial Transaction can be performed with the [PaymentPage Interface](https://saferpay.github.io/jsonapi/index.html#ChapterPaymentPage) or via the [Transaction Interface](https://saferpay.github.io/jsonapi/index.html#ChapterTransaction), using **Transaction Initialize** and **Transaction Authorize** .

-This transaction basically captures the credit card details and sets a flag, to mark it as an initial transaction that can be used as a reference for recurring transactions (referenced transactions)
+This transaction basically captures the credit card details and sets a flag, to mark it as an initial transaction that can be used as a reference for recurring transactions.

-It is important to consider the following issues:
+**It is important to consider the following issues:**

 > * You should perform the initial transaction with your normal eCommerce TerminalID.
 It is more secure if the cardholder goes through all security measures like, entering the CVC and performing the 3D Secure authentication process.
 These security measures are not applicable with the recurring transaction as the cardholder is not present.
 Thus, recurring payments do not offer liability shift.